-The general reserve is the result of the Bank transferring a certain amount of profit from retained earnings accounts to the general reserve account.
+The general reserve is the result of the Bank transferring the 20% of profit from retained earnings accounts to the general reserve account.
 The purpose of setting up the general reserve is to meet potential future unknown liabilities.

 5.15.3 Special Reserve Fund